Claygate History, Family Crest & Coats of Arms

 The ancient roots of the Claygate family name are in the Anglo-Saxon culture.
 The name Claygate comes from when the family lived in the village of Clegett or Clegett Hall, in the parish of Rochdale, Kent.
 The surname is derived from the Old Norse word which means a haystack-shaped hill.
 The surname also has an occupational origin, which means that it is derived form the trade or profession of the original bearer.
 The name was also given to those who worked as bellringers.

 Early Origins of the Claygate family

 The surname Claygate was first found in Kent, at Claygate Cross, a hamlet in the Sevenoaks District.
 Alternatively, the name could have been derived from Claygate, a village in Surrey that dates back to the Domesday Book of 1086 where it was first listed as Claigate, a manor of the village Thames Ditton.
 The main manor of the village was held by Westminster Abbey.

-Early History of the Claygate family
+Important Dates for the Claygate family

-Another 205 words (15 lines of text) covering the years 1198, 1215, 1317, 1660, 1716, 1721, 1756, 1646 and 1688 are included under the topic Early Claygate History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Claygate research.
+Another 103 words (7 lines of text) covering the years 1198, 1215, 1317, 1660, 1716, 1721, 1756, 1610, 1663, 1610, 1628, 1681, 1634, 1636, 1644, 1654, 1727, 1654, 1671, 1746, 1646 and 1688 are included under the topic Early Claygate History in all our PDF Extended History products and printed products wherever possible.

 Claygate Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Claygate has appeared include Clagett, Claggitt, Clegget, Cleggett, Cleygate, Claygate, Clackett, Claigate, Cleget, Claggett, Claggot and many more.

 Early Notables of the Claygate family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Claygate Notables in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) are included under the topic Early Claygate Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Claygate family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Claygate arrived in North America very early: Thomas Clagett who arrived in Maryland in 1670 and Thomas John Clagett in Maryland in 1767.